LarvenStein/multiplayer-hangman-api/README.md

 # Multiplayer hangman api
-A rest-api for playing hangman written in C# with .NET
+A multiplayer hangman rest-api written in C# with .NET

 ## 🔧 Installing
 Requierments: